Published in Corporate Dossier, ET.

-If you read the mission statements of the biggest companies in the news for wrong reasons today, Barclays, HSBC and UBS, they are all so sanctimonious but if you see their deeds, they have clearly no respect for those.
+If you read the mission statements of the biggest companies in news for wrong reasons today, Barclays, HSBC and UBS, they are all so sanctimonious but if you see their deeds, they have clearly no respect for them.
 Shouldn’t companies with a large set of stakeholders take their mission statements seriously?
-If not then,why pretend to be holier than thou?
+If not why pretend to be holier than thou?

 Once upon a time there were slaves who lived in the river-valley of Egypt.
 This was a rich land.
 There was enough food but no freedom.
 Then one day, a prophet appeared amongst them and spoke of a Promised Land far away, a land of milk and honey.
 The slaves were so inspired by this vision that they left the familiar discomfort of Egypt, braved the wrath of the pharaoh, and the vagaries of the wilderness to find it.

 Vision statement of a company is essentially the Promised Land that is meant to inspire and give direction to the employees.